 The quota will open in 2014.

-Applications can be made online for this scheme by following the link in the section 'How do I apply?' below.
+Applications for this scheme must be made online by following the link below.
 You will need a valid Visa or MasterCard credit card.
 This is the only way to pay for your online application.

-However, before you think about applying, please read the following important information.
+However, before you apply, please read the following important information.

 Note: An applicant’s proficiency in English is deemed to be at least functional if they produce evidence of an International English Language Testing System (IELTS) showing they achieved an average level of 4.5 over the four components of the test.
 The IELTS certificate must be no more than two years old at the time the application is lodged.

 If you are already in New Zealand you also need to hold a valid temporary visa. *You are required to hold sufficient funds for the duration of your visit and for the purchase of an outward ticket from New Zealand.
 Such evidence may be requested on arrival at the border.